adamgordonbell/amphetype_new/README.md

  * Selections from project gutenberg
  * All the typing tests from TyperRacer.com
- * QWERTY right hand / Left Hand and alternating hand words
+ * QWERTY right hand / Left Hand and alternating hand words THIS SOFTWARE, ANY ASSOCIATED FILES, AND ANY ASSOCIATED DOCUMENTATION ARE PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, ANY ASSOCIATED FILES, OR ANY ASSOCIATED DOCUMENTATION, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 To run, type: